mindactuate/youtubeontop-v1/README.md

 ### Portable / no installation required

-It's fully portable.
-Put it on a usb stick and you can go.
-No installation required.
-No administrator rights required.
+The app is fully portable.
+Copy the complete app folder to a USB stick and you are ready to go.
+No installation necessary.
+No administrator rights necessary.

 ### Stick in the corner

-You decide in which corner you want to see the window.
+You decide in which corner of your screen you want to see the window.

 <img src="/_img/positioning.png" width=500>